-In 2020, deferred tax assets decreased by 27k EUR to 541k EUR.
+In 2021, deferred tax assets increased by 60k EUR to 481k EUR.
 Deferred taxes relate to temporary valuation differences between company law and tax law.
 The tax rate is 25%.
 The different valuation approach arises both from the technical and the other provisions.

 In the solvency balance sheet, deferred tax claims and deferred tax liabilities are netted and reported under other liabilities, see Section D.3.
-The different valuation approach in the solvency balance sheet arises mainly from the technical provisions.
+The different valuation approach in the solvency balance sheet arises mainly from the technical provisions and the reinsurance recoverables from reinsurance contracts.